selkind/GeoMap/source/field_glossary.md

 **More Information:**

-- Unique Values: 791
+- Unique Values: 789
-- Most frequently occurring value: Robertson Bay Group
+- Most frequently occurring value: outcrop of unknown rock type
 - Number of values with a single occurrence: 44

 ## DESCR